Return-To-The-Roots/s25client/RTTR/texte/readme.txt

   1. Windows

-    Windows Vista, 7 and 10 are supported.
-Windows XP or older might work but are not officially supported.
+    Windows 7 and 10 are supported.
+Windows Vista or older might work but are not officially supported.

     To play the game search for the "DATA" und "GFX" directories in the original